-The following table presents fees for professional services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements for the fiscal years ended January 30, 2021 and February 1, 2020, as well as fees billed for other services rendered by Ernst & Young LLP during those periods:
+The following table presents fees for professional services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements for the fiscal years ended January 29, 2022 and January 30, 2021, as well as fees billed for other services rendered by Ernst & Young LLP during those periods:

-Fiscal 2020 Fiscal 2019
+Fiscal 2021 Fiscal 2020

-Audit Fees(1) \$ 771,617 \$ 909,000
+Audit Fees(1) \$ 1,075,850 \$ 771,617

-Audit-Related Fees(2) 2,000 2,000
+Audit-Related Fees (2) 2,000 2,000

-Tax Fees(3) 121,813 399,900
+Tax Fees(3) 278,537 121,813

-All Other Fees
+All Other Fees - -

-Total Fees \$ 895,430 \$ 1,310,900
+Total Fees \$ 1,356,387 \$ 895,430

-- (1) Audit Fees are fees paid for professional services rendered for the audit of the Company's annual consolidated financial statements, reviews of the Company's interim consolidated financial statements and statutory audit requirements at certain non-U.S. locations. - 2) Audit-Related Fees are for access to accounting and financial reporting standards research tool. - (3) Tax Fees are fees paid for transfer pricing studies, compliance services, ongoing tax consultation and, in 2019, an international expansion review.
+Audit Fees are fees paid for professional services rendered for the audit of the Company's annual consolidated financial statements, reviews of the Company's interim consolidated financial statements and statutory audit requirements at certain non-U.S. locations.

+- (2) Audit-Related Fees are for access to an accounting and financial reporting standards research tool. - (3) Tax Fees are fees paid for an international expansion review, transfer pricing studies, compliance services, ongoing tax consultation, state tax controversy, and tax depreciation services.